Ben's Engineering Blog

 Cache

-A map that may or may not contain an already processed or downloaded asset
+A map like data structure that may or may not contain an already processed or downloaded asset